• Skip to main content

 cooked rice in a saucepan

-• In a medium heavy-bottomed skillet over medium-high heat, melt butter with the olive oil.
-I used my Lodge 10-inch Cast-Iron Skillet.
+• In a medium cast iron or heavy-bottomed skillet over medium-high heat, melt butter with the olive oil.
 Add the smoked sausage to the skillet and cook until the sausage is browned, about 3-5 minutes.

 • Add the onion, bell pepper, and celery and cook until the veggies begin to soften, about 2-3 minutes.
 Add the garlic and cook until fragrant, about another minute.